 3. Leverage Online Referrals

 Specialists can use online referrals to grow their provider network and gain a competitive advantage.
 They can offer providers access to customized online referral forms, which can be completed in just 90 seconds.
-Providers can view online profiles to ensure that patients get to the appropriate specialists.
-Online referral forms give providers the ability to enter as much detail as is needed about the patient and the reason for the referral.
+Providers can view online profiles to ensure patients get to the appropriate specialists.
+Online referral forms allow providers to enter as much detail as is needed about the patient and the reason for the referral.
 This ensures that specialists are ready for the patient when they arrive, which increases efficiencies and improves the patient experience.

 Another benefit of online referrals is that they are accessible from any mobile device.
 Staff isn’t glued to the fax machine or their desktop.
 Referrals could even be completed while the patient is still in the exam room.